bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 <p class="intro">Every once in a while, a third-party tool or concept is so compelling that it eventually makes its way into the standard.
 This is what happened with CommonJS and ES2015 (ES6) modules.</p>

-While ES2015 module syntax differs from CommonJS, it's clear that they were influenced by, and designed to be compatible with CommonJS.
-With [Babel](http://babeljs.io/), the `require` statement from CommonJS can be replaced with an `import` as of Node like this:
+While ES2015 module syntax differs from CommonJS, it's clear that it was influenced by, and designed to be compatible with CommonJS.

+From the `import` standpoint, here's how the new ES2015 syntax looks in comparison:

 ```js
 // CommonJS